JohnRising/stackup/apps/docs/docs/introduction/erc-4337-overview.md

 :::info

 `Create2Factory` refers to [EIP-2470: Singleton Factory](https://eips.ethereum.org/EIPS/eip-2470).
-This is a permission-less contract used to deploy `Wallets` with the same deterministic address on any chain.
+This is a permissionless contract used to deploy `Wallets` with the same deterministic address on any chain.

 :::